ya3raj/dot-gitty/README.md

-## Check Git vulnerability of domains in a file or scan a single domain.
+## Check Git Exposed in domains in a file or scan a single domain.
 usage: script.py [-h] [-v] [-u SINGLE_DOMAIN] [file_path]

 positional arguments: